 When working with paper backgrounds and color palettes, it is important to separate the artwork from its background.
 This can be done by using the White Point Eyedropper Tool under adjustments levels to adjust the white point of the image and then deleting the background.
 Additionally, adding a new white-fill background layer is important for better visualization of the artwork and color palettes.

-These tips will guide anyone looking to successfully transition from physical to digital images whether you're a professional embroiderer, a family archivist, or someone looking to digitize important documents.
-These guidelines will help you make the most of the digitization process.
+These tips will guide anyone looking to successfully transition from physical to digital images, whether you're a professional, a family archivist, or someone looking to digitize important documents.

 Understanding the skill of real-image digitization is important for creating perfect embroidered designs.
 From choosing the appropriate equipment to using scanning processes and optimizing digital files, every step plays an important role in maintaining the intent of the original image.
 Whether you're a professional embroiderer or a person digitizing significant memories, the guidance provided ensures a smooth transition from physical to digital media.